CORP-SE-GHAS-POCs/Elixir-Credo-POC/README.md

 This guide assumes you have Erlang and Elixir running locally.
 See [Installing Elixir and Erlang With ASDF](https://www.pluralsight.com/guides/installing-elixir-erlang-with-asdf) if you need help with this step.

+If Brew is missing install Brew
+First, you need to install some dependencies.
+Open your terminal and run:
+Run - sudo apt-get install build-essential curl file git

+Once the dependencies are installed, you can install Linuxbrew using the following command:
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+After the installation is complete, you need to add Linuxbrew to your environment variables.
+You can do this by adding the following lines to your .bashrc or .zshrc file: echo 'eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"' >> ~/.bashrc source ~/.bashrc

+Or install Elixir using homebrew - brew install elixir

 ```
 Elixir "~> 1.13"
 Phoenix "~> 1.5.15"